Before you start

 Organization admins define any organization domains as part of the set up process.
 Organizations can have more than one domain, including subdomains.
 Domains and domain capture →

 Domains let Figma know who to treat as a member and who to treat as a guest.
 Only members of the organization can log in using SAML SSO.
 Guests can login using Google SSO, or their email address and a unique password.
 Log in to Figma →

 For example: ACME Corp has three domains registered to their organization: acme.org, acmecorp.org, and

 dev.acme.orgemail address is a member.

-- Anyone with an email address that doesn't match those domains is a guest.
+- Anyone with an email address that doesn't match those domains is a guest and can't log in via SAML.
 For example:

-If you plan on using SAML SSO, you will need to register each domain you want to use in Figma with your identity provider.
+Note: If you plan on using SAML SSO, you need to register every domain you want to use in Figma with your identity provider.
 Email aliases do not work with SAML SSO.

-For a member to access their existing files and projects in the Organization, they will need to be using their correct company email to join the Organization.
+Caution: To make sure members can access existing files and projects, they need to use their company email for their Figma account.
 We recommend making sure everyone is using their company email in Figma before you set up SAML SSO.